exd02/task-signet-wallet/README.md

 # Signet Wallet Project

-The goal of this project is to write a simple wallet over two weeks and use it to interact with a custom signet network provided by the administrator.
+The goal of this project is to write a simple wallet over four weeks and use it to interact with a custom signet network provided by the administrator.

-## Simplify

 To reduce the scope of this project the wallet will be very limited:
 - No separate change addresses: one descriptor is used for all internal and external addressees.